mattbrock/k8s-minikube-eks/README.md

 	2023-08-22 14:52:14 [ℹ]  waiting for CloudFormation stack "eksctl-simple-webapp-cluster" 2023-08-22 14:52:14 [✔]  all cluster resources were deleted

+### Working on an existing EKS cluster from a different local machine

-When wishing to administer the cluster from a different workstation, to update the minikube config for the EKS cluster:
+When wishing to administer the cluster from a different local machine, do this to update the minikube config for the running EKS cluster:

     eksctl utils write-kubeconfig -c simple-webapp